szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make drow Magic Resistance lower (configurable) (3150) (IWDEE BGEE BG2EE EET)

 As it says.
 Note that the patching is manual: every drow has to be found and patched individually.
 It will not detect mod-added drow by default.
 Either submit a pull request or notify me of a mod that adds drow, but I cannot promise I will fix anything quickly, especially if I do not plan on using the mod.

+### Make the effects on-hit of Otyugh attacks nonmagical and subject to Saving Throws (3160) (IWDEE BGEE BG2EE EET)

+Self-explanatory.
+Saving throw to avoid the disease / slow effect on hit is Save vs Death at -2.

+### Make familiars use female voices for casting spells (3165) (IWDEE BGEE BG2EE EET)

+Self-explanatory.

+### Make succubi and erinyes use the female winged elf animation (3170) (BGEE BG2EE EET)

+I get really annoyed by animation reuse that demand too much suspension of disbelief.
+A good example of that is certainly this, where the Sirine animation is used for these types of fiends.
+These animations are now of female elven cleric or fighter avatars, with appropriate wings and new color palette.

+Bear in the mind this is manually design, it won't detect such fiends from other mods, if they use the sirine animation.

 </details>